flyinprogrammer/aws-sso-fetcher/README.md

 ```

 But of course you didn't download this tool to use it with the
-AWS CLI, you used it so that you could launch other applications
+AWS CLI, you downloaded it so that you could launch other applications
-using `AWS_PROFILE` or wrapper scripts.
+using `AWS_PROFILE` without wrapper scripts.